NixOS/rfcs/rfcs/0092-plan-dynamism.md

 The core feature here, derivations that build derivations, is a nice sneaky fundamental primitive for the problem Eelco point's out.

 It's very performant, being well-adapted for Nix's current scheduler.
-Unlike recursive Nix, there's is no potential for half-built dependencies to sit around waiting for other builds, wasting resources.
+Unlike Recursive Nix, there's is no potential for half-built dependencies to sit around waiting for other builds, wasting resources.
 Each build step (derivation) always runs start to finish blocking on nothing.
 It's very efficient, because it doesn't obligate the use of the Nix expression language.